yungyuc/nsdhw_22au/project/README.rst

         - README.rst (<- the main proposal file)
         - ... other files for your proposal

-**ATTENTION**: Your PR should include an entry in "Porject List by Account Name" in this file.
+**ATTENTION**: Your PR should include an entry in "Project List by Account Name" in this file.

 When submitting your proposal, name the PR as ``<username>-proposal**``, e.g.,